Joint assessing the Lower Limb

 Assessing joints of the lower limb involves evaluating the structures and functions of the hip, knee, ankle, and foot joints.
 Assessments include a thorough medical history and physical examination, including observation, palpation, range of motion testing, and special tests.

-During the assessment, you will evaluate the strength, stability, and flexibility of the lower limb joints, as well as check for any signs of inflammation, injury, or degeneration.
+While assessing, you will evaluate the strength, stability, and flexibility of the lower limb joints, as well as check for any signs of inflammation, injury, or degeneration.

 You can assess the patient’s gait and posture to identify any abnormalities that may be contributing to joint pain or dysfunction.